etlbox/etlbox.website/newdoks/content/en/api/etlbox.dataflow.connectors/redisdestination-1.md

   </table>
   <a id="ETLBox_DataFlow_Connectors_RedisDestination_1_TaskName_" data-uid="ETLBox.DataFlow.Connectors.RedisDestination`1.TaskName*"></a>
   <h4 id="ETLBox_DataFlow_Connectors_RedisDestination_1_TaskName" data-uid="ETLBox.DataFlow.Connectors.RedisDestination`1.TaskName">TaskName</h4>
-  <div class="markdown level1 summary"><p>A name to identify the task or component.
-Every component or task comes
-with a default name that can be overwritten.</p>
+  <div class="markdown level1 summary"><p>A data flow destination for Redis.
+Regis is a key/value store.
+You can define a key column using either a KeyColumnAttribute on your object or assign a value to the KeyColumn property.
+If no key column is provided, a Guid is created and used as key.
+The stored value will contain your serialized object using Newtonsoft.Json and JsonConvert.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#